gvwilson/12-design/README.md

 levels of detail while they're trying to figure out what this function does.

+> While the final design should be levelled, the process used to create it
+> almost certainly won't be.
+Studies of expert designers have found that they
+> constantly drill down from high-level ideas to concrete implications to find
+> out whether their plan will work or not [Schon1984].
+To the best of the
+> author's knowledge, no currently-available software design tools or
+> methodologies do a better job of capturing these "why not" insights than blog
+> posts or lengthy comments in code.

 ## Rule 4: design for evolution

-The change shown above also makes future evolution easier.
+Replacing a low-level test with a function as shown above also makes future evolution easier.
 If we decide that the simulation should run until a specified time *or* until its state has stabilized, we can make that change in the `stillEvolving` function without modifying anything else.

 Hiding details like this is another general rule of software design.
 Software changes over time because our problems change, our environments